About the programme

-- Proficiency in one, two or three languages according to the chosen pathway: English, English + French, Spanish + French + English, Spanish + English
+- Proficiency in one, two or three languages depending on the chosen pathway: English, English + French, Spanish + French + English, Spanish + English.

-- Submission on line before the deadline of a full application file, together with all the supporting documents required
+- Submission before the deadline of a full online application, together with all required supporting documents in English.

 Who are the candidates?
-Is there any age limit?
+Is there an age limit?

-The candidates come from all over the world and have various backgrounds.
-Part of them apply just after finishing their bachelor, and part of them are professionals who want to develop their knowledge and skills in the designing, planning, implementation, advising and assessment of health programmes or in the management of health or social services and establishments.
+Candidates come from all over the world and from various academic backgrounds.
+Some of them apply as soon as they finish their undergraduate studies, and some of them are professionals who want to develop their knowledge and skills in designing, planning, implementation, advising and assessment of health programmes or health and social service management.
 They can be graduate students in law, economics, management, public health, biology, medicine, engineering, etc…

 There is no age limit.
-You can apply at any age provided you meet the eligibility requirements in terms of study level and language proficiency in particular.
+You can apply at any age provided that you meet the eligibility requirements in terms of study level and language proficiency.

 About the application

-How can I apply to the Europubhealth master?
+How can I apply for the Europubhealth+ master?

-To apply to Europubhealth, you have to fill in the online application form in English and post online the scanned required pieces of information.
+To apply for Europubhealth+, you have to fill in an online application form in English and upload all mandatory attachments.

-Application Form has to be filled, signed and sent before the deadline with:
+Your application form has to be filled in, signed and sent before the deadline with:

 - Curriculum Vitae (European model)

-- Certified true copy of the diplomas (minimum Bachelor) with the Diploma Supplement if available and the official translation in English
+- Certified true copies of previous degrees (a bachelor's degree being the minimum requirement) with the Diploma Supplement if available and the official or sworn English translation

-- Official written original transcripts and mark sheets in English (or official written English translations from the candidate's native language) from all colleges and universities or any other institution of higher education attended
+- Official transcripts and mark sheets in English (or official/sworn English translations from the candidate's native language) from all higher education institutions attended

-- Evidence of language proficiency, according to the chosen pathway
+- Evidence of language proficiency, in accordance with the chosen pathway

 - Two letters of recommendation